rstudio/rstudio-docker-products/server-pro/README.md

     rstudio/rstudio-workbench:latest
 ```

-Open http://localhost:8787 to access RStudio Server Pro.
+Open http://localhost:8787 to access RStudio Workbench.
 The default username and password are _rstudio_.

 For a more "real" deployment, continue reading!

 #### Overview

-Note that running the RStudio Server Pro Docker image requires the container to run using the `--privileged` flag and a
+Note that running the RStudio Workbench Docker image requires the container to run using the `--privileged` flag and a
-valid RStudio Server Pro license.
+valid RStudio Workbench license.

 This container includes:

 1. R 3.6.1
 2. Python 3.6.5
-3. RStudio Server Pro
+3. RStudio Workbench

 #### Configuration